xtrinch/arduino-multiple-servos-example/README.md

 # arduino-multiple-servos-example

 Example with three SG90 hobby servo motors, all controlled with one potentiometer.
-PWM inputs of motors connected to pin 3, 5, 6.
+PWM outputs to motors connected to pin 3, 5, 6.

 How the motors should be controlled: